 | Mirror Beach (Pasqyra) | White pebble | Moderate — boat or trail | Low to moderate |

 Pro Tip: The white pebbles at Dhermi are visually striking — almost luminescent in the afternoon sun — but they are excruciatingly sharp underfoot.
 Thick-soled water shoes are not optional.
-Walking barefoot from your towel to the waterline and back is the kind of experience that converts a relaxed beach afternoon into 20 minutes of involuntary swearing.
+Walking barefoot from your towel to the waterline and back is the kind of thing that converts a relaxed beach afternoon into 20 minutes of involuntary swearing.

-The Ionian sea clarity at pebble beaches is the real selling point.
+The Ionian sea clarity at the pebble beaches is the real selling point.
 On calm days you can see clearly to 50 feet (15 meters) — visibility that rivals the Greek islands at a fraction of the cost.

 The hike from Theth to Valbona is the defining experience of northern Albania.
 The pass takes six to eight hours of sustained hiking to complete, covering approximately 12 miles (19 km) of steep, rocky terrain through the Accursed Mountains.
 The trail itself is demanding.
-What elevates it is the cultural immersion of staying with local families in remote mountain guesthouses where dinner is enormous, homemade, and largely non-negotiable.
+What carries it is the cultural immersion of staying with local families in remote mountain guesthouses where dinner is enormous, homemade, and largely non-negotiable.

 The practical transit loop for completing this hike: